Carlmut-Industries/X250-rubberfoot/README.md

 # X250-rubberfoot
-3D model of the rubber feet of the ThinkPad X250.
+3D model of the rubber feet of the ThinkPad X250. <br>
-Acts as an 1:1 replacement and fits perfectly.
+Acts as an 1:1 replacement and fits perfectly. <br>
-Just add a little bit of glue.
+Just add a little bit of glue.<br>
+You need to install the BOSL-repo for Open-SCAD to modify the model.

 ![Render](Screenshot.png)